 They are divided into two parts: support/counseling, and educational.
 They address a wide variety of topics.

-Consent, Assault Awareness & Relationship Educators (CAARE) aims to raise awareness about sexual assault.
+Consent Advocates & Relationship Educators (CARE) aims to raise awareness about sexual assault.
 Our goal is to promote and facilitate healthy sexual relationships on Harvard’s campus and in the surrounding community.
 It stands with the Office of Sexual Assault Prevention and Response (OSAPR) to promote the compassionate and just treatment of student survivors, their friends, and significant others, foster collaborative relationships between campus and community systems, and affect attitudinal and behavioral changes on campus as we work toward the elimination of sexual violence against all people.

-Drug & Alcohol Peer Advisors (DAPA) Students are trained to response to questions about alcohol and other drug issues at Harvard; serve as health opinion leaders, resources to their peers, and ambassadors to the Office of Alcohol & Other Drug Services (AODS).
+Drug & Alcohol Peer Advisors (DAPA) are students who are trained to response to questions about alcohol and other drug issues at Harvard; serve as health opinion leaders, resources to their peers, and ambassadors to the Office of Alcohol & Other Drug Services (AODS).
 They help to inform programs, policies, and other prevention strategies overseen by AODS.

 Health Peer Advisor & Liaisons (HealthPAL's) are a team of healthcare liaisons between students and Harvard University Health Services.
 HealthPAL's know the ins and outs of HUHS, and are able to guide peers in accessing and managing their healthcare.
 They are also certified in first aid, and trained to be able to give out single-dose over-the-counter medications directly in upperclassmen houses for minor ailments.